You’ve reached content that’s exclusive to AARP members.

 Completed

-Even for those whose memory has started to fade and are at higher risk for Alzheimer’s disease, they can still do something about it by adding aerobic exercise to their lifestyle, he said.
+Aerobic exercise can help older adults — even those experiencing mild memory problems — who want to protect their memory and thinking as they age, Thomas said.
+People at higher risk for Alzheimer’s disease can still do something about it by adding aerobic exercise to their lifestyle, he said.

-In a second study looking at the benefits of aerobic exercise, Canadian researchers studied 206 adults, average age 66, who didn’t get much physical activity and who had no history of heart or memory problems.
+In a third study of aerobic exercise, Canadian researchers studied 206 adults, average age 66, who didn’t get much physical activity and who had no history of heart or memory problems.

-The researchers found that after six months of exercise, participants improved by nearly 6 percent on tests of what researchers call executive function (the ability to do things like plan, organize and manage time) and 2.4 percent on tests of how quickly they can produce certain information — for example, reciting words beginning with a given letter in a limited amount of time.
+After six months of exercise, participants improved by nearly 6 percent on tests that measured executive function (the ability to plan, organize and manage time) and 2.4 percent on tests of verbal fluency — for example, reciting words beginning with a given letter in a limited amount of time.

 What you should know:

-• What are some examples of aerobic exercise I can do on my own?
-In the University of Texas study, Thomas said participants could perform any exercise as long as they maintained their heart rate in the prescribed range.
+• What are examples of aerobic exercise I can do on my own?
+In the study Thomas coauthored, participants could perform any exercise as long as they maintained their heart rate in the prescribed range.
 Most either jogged or did brisk walking, including intervals of brisk uphill walking to boost their rate.
-Swimming, aerobic dance classes, such as Zumba, and bicycling or spin classes are other possible aerobic choices.
+Tennis, aerobic dance classes such as Zumba, and bicycling or spin classes are other possible aerobic choices.
+Aim to get at least 150 minutes of moderate-intensity physical activity (such as gardening or ballroom dancing) or 75 minutes of vigorous aerobic activity (like running or swimming laps) or a combination of both each week, according to the Centers for Disease Control and Prevention.

 • What if I’m not very active now?
-Physical activity is an important part of healthy aging, but it’s important to check with your doctor before starting any new exercise plan.
-The National Institute on Aging, which funds a wide range of studies on exercise and brain health, also has a number of tips on fitting exercise into your daily life and ways to safely get more active.
+Physical activity is a key part of healthy aging, but it’s important to check with your doctor before starting any new exercise plan.
+The National Institute on Aging, which funds a wide range of studies on exercise and brain health, has created a list of four questions you can ask your doctor about exercise.

 Up Next